Python List Delete Last Element

 2. Using Del Statement with Negative Indexing

 Python's del statement can be used to delete elements at specific indices.
-Negative indexing is particularly useful here, as -1 always refers to the last element.
+Negative indexing is particularly useful here, as -1 always refers to the last element That's the part that actually makes a difference..

 my_list = [10, 20, 30, 40, 50]